simshadows/discord-mentionbot/README.md

 # Discord - mentionbot
-An extensible, module-based Discord bot.
+An extensible, module-based chatroom bot for [Discord](https://discordapp.com/).

 **This bot is still at a really early stage in development.
 I suggest you don't use it just yet...**